 Resolution: 3840 x 2160

-Throw Distance and Screen Size: 200" screen projection
+Throw Distance and Screen Size: short throw

 How do we rank products for you?